tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 * Several bug fixes.

 == Upgrade Notice ==

+= 4.23.1 =
+Regular update to fix some bugs.

 = 4.23.0 =
 Regular update to introduce new features, code improvements and fix some bugs.